 Finally, publish the new APK and enjoy the first half of a job well done!

-Updating Your Target Version and Using Android 8.0 Features
+Updating Your Target Version and Using The Newest Features

-This is the exciting part: enable full support for the new version by updating the targetSdkVersion to 26 and adding new features introduced in Android Oreo.
+This is the exciting part: enable full support for the new version by updating the targetSdkVersion and adding new features introduced in Android.
 To do this, you need to:

-Install Android Studio 3+ (if you haven’t yet) and update the targetSdkVersion and other build configs.
+Update Android Studio to the current version (if you haven’t yet) and update the targetSdkVersion and other build configs.

-Get a device or emulator running the new Android 8.0.
+Get a device or emulator running the new Android.

 Review the system behaviour changes to detect where you can use the new features.